nestordemeure/breviarium/data/english.md

 ### Discerning the Intention Behind Someone's Words

-First, take his reasons, and from there see if they prove what he says he is doing; or rather what he usually does, and of which he is suspected.
+First, take his reasons, and from there see if they prove what he says he is doing; or rather what he usually does, and that of which he is suspected.
 Also, observe whether they act more fervently or more remissly than usual.

 If he is not acting on his own behalf; or if he suddenly changes opinion with fervor, it will be a sign he has received bribes.